Indo–Pakistani air war of 1971: Tangail para drop

-The Tangail airdrop was a crucial airborne operation during the 1971 war, where Indian paratroopers were dropped near Tangail to capture the Poongli Bridge.
-Launched on December 11, 1971, using 46 IAF aircraft, the mission successfully secured the bridge, cutting off Pakistani forces and accelerating the Indian Army's advance toward Dhaka.
+The Tangail airdrop on was a crucial airborne operation during the 1971 war, where Indian paratroopers were dropped near Tangail to capture the Poongli Bridge.
+Launched on December 11, 1971, using 46 IAF aircraft, the mission successfully secured the bridge, cutting off Pakistani forces and accelerating the Indian Army's advance toward Dhaka.It involved several An-12s, C-119s, 2 Caribous and Dakotas from various squadrons airdropping 700 troops of the 2nd para battalion near Tangail about 15 km north of Dhaka.
+Gnats from No. 22 Squadron provided top cover for the operation.
+The troops linked up with various Mukti Bahini and Indian Army formations from 101 Communication Zone advancing from the North and then pushed south towards Dhaka, while the IV Corps formations that had crossed over the Meghna converged on Dhaka from the North and East.

 By 10 December, the remainder of the PAF had fled to Burma and the IAF had total air superiority over East Pakistan, allowing for unhindered operations that led to the Fall of Dhaka by 16 December 1971.